 For kinesio tape to work effectively, the tape must be applied in strategic ways.
 Simply putting a bit of tape on your leg or elbow isn’t going to make much of a difference.
 However, when a physical therapist applies the tape in a strategic way that it is designed to follow muscle movement as you move through your day, then the tape can effectively improve healing and reduce pain.

 The best wrapping technique changes depending on the part of the body in need of attention.
 Physical therapists are trained in the best ways to tape different parts of the body.
 Determining the exact placement and shaping of the kinesiology tape, along with which direction the “pull” should go, are all part of the skill needed in order to promote healing.
 For example, certain injuries call for Y- or X-shaped applications, while smaller, more fragile areas heal better with an I-shaped wrapping.
 Attempting to apply the tape yourself, without any guidance, could result in further discomfort.
 It is important to receive guidance and training from a physical therapist when first applying kinesio tape.

 When properly applied — and after the patient has been carefully evaluated — muscle taping often allows athletes to get back on the field.
 Other injured patients find their daily activities made easier, with the support of the taping holding tender areas in place, and preventing overuse of problematic joints and muscles.

-If any of these complaints sound similar to yours, Contact Us Today at Lillington, NC Center for an appointment.
+If any of these complaints sound similar to yours, Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for an appointment.
 Our expert team of physical therapists will evaluate you for the best therapies, including kinesiology taping, to target your injuries.